 The wet season, which lasts from November to March, can lead to unexpected situations concerning floods and landslides.

 MUGGING RISK : HIGH

-If you happen to be the victim of a mugging, it is advisable not to resist and give your valuable things, in order to avoid further issues which can lead to more serious consequences.
+If you happen to be the victim of a mugging, it is advisable not to resist and give your valuable things, to avoid further issues which can lead to more serious consequences.
 There were records of mugging happening in La Paz.
-Regardless of the fact that kidnapping is not frequent, kidnapping of tourists have occurred, and walking alone at night should be avoided.
+Even though kidnapping is not frequent, the kidnapping of tourists have occurred, and walking alone at night should be avoided.